kit-data-manager/gemma/README.md

 # Gemma

-Gemma is a GEneric Metadata Mapper written in Python.
+Gemma is a Generic Metadata Mapper written in Python.
 It allows to map metadata in JSON or XML format into another representation, e.g. for indexing at Elastic, using a custom mapping description.

 ## Manuscript metadata mapping

 Useful files:
-- `schema-for-xml-response.json` contains the schema to map the xml response.
+- `./sample/schema-for-xml-response.json` contains the schema to map the xml response.
 The mapping has been done according to the TEI, suggested by Germaine;
 - `mapping_functions.py` contains the functions needed to run the mapping of the metadata, in order to create a JSON document ready to be indexed by elasticSearch.

 ## Ubuntu installation and settings